27 Feb 2023

 Turning to what causes low testosterone in women, some of the main reasons are:

 Low testosterone can present with a variety of different symptoms, some of which may be quite subtle.
-As such, many people don’t even realize that they have low testosterone until they get tested.
+As such, many people don’t even realise that they have low testosterone until they get tested.

 Some signs of low testosterone affect people of all genders, whereas others are specific to males or females.
 Below, we’ve listed some of the most common symptoms of low testosterone.

 People of any gender may experience the following low testosterone symptoms:

 Moving on to what happens when a man’s testosterone is low, the most frequent symptoms include:

 Some symptoms of low testosterone in women include: